DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/swagger_api_documentation.md

----
-title: Swagger API documentation
+# Swagger API documentation
----

 ## What is Swagger API documentation?

-The [Swagger documentation](ADD LINK) explains how lead providers connect their organisation’s system to the 'Register early career teachers’ service’s API.
+The [Swagger documentation](relative path “/api/docs/v3”) explains how lead providers connect their organisation’s system to the 'Register early career teachers’ service’s API.

 It includes:

 * a list of all available API endpoints
 * required data fields and formats
 * response types and error messages
-* authentication methods
-* sandbox and live production environment details

 The documentation supports lead providers sending and updating participant data, managing training records, and triggering payment milestones.